Initial assessment

 • If no documented pre-departure albendazole:

 • Empiric single dose albendazole (>6m, <10kg 200 mg; 10 kg+ 400 mg).
-If baseline eosinophilia repeat FBE at 8 weeks, and if persisting, OCP and directed treatment OR
+If baseline eosinophilia repeat FBE at 8 weeks, and if persisting COP and directed treatment OR

-• OCP and directed treatment, repeat FBE and OCP at 8 weeks.
+• COP and directed treatment, repeat FBE and COP at 8 weeks

 Age-based or risk-based screening

-• Vitamin D, calcium, phosphate, ALP - if risk factors for low vitamin D, see summary of Medicare guidelines for vitamin D testing)
+• Vitamin D, calcium, phosphate, ALP risk factors for low vitamin D, all Afghan and Gazan arrivals, see Medicare guidelines for vitamin D testing

-• Serum active vitamin B12 & folate all Afghan arrivals, arrival <6m and any of food insecurity, vegan, Bhutan, Iran, Horn of Africa) - also homocysteine, urine methylmalonic acid if risk low B12 and disability/neurological symptoms
+• Serum active vitamin B12 & folate - arrival <6m and any of food insecurity, vegan, Afghanistan, Gaza, Bhutan, Rohingyan, Iran, Horn of Africa.
+Also check homocysteine and urine methylmalonic acid if risk low B12 and disability or neurological symptoms

-• Malaria screen (rapid diagnostic test (RDT) and thick/thin film) - if arrival date <3m from endemic area, or later if symptoms.
-Endemic - Africa (except Egypt), Burma, Bhutan, India, Pakistan, Afghanistan - not Middle East/Ukraine/Sri Lanka - *** not required if well and completed and negative ofshore
+• Malaria screen (rapid diagnostic test (RDT) and thick/thin film) - arrival date <3m from endemic area, or later if symptoms.
+Endemic: Africa (except Egypt), Burma, Bangladesh (Rohingyan), Thailand, Cambodia, Bhutan, India, Pakistan, Afghanistan, Venezuela, not Middle East/Egypt/Sri Lanka/Ukraine, *not required if well and recent negative result offshore

 • Hepatitis C serology (Hepatitis C virus (HCV) antibodies) - if from endemic area or if risk factors.
-Endemic - Congo, Egypt, Iraq, Pakistan, consider in Syria/Ukraine - not other African/Middle Eastern or Asian countries *** therefore HCV not required if completed offshore and negative result
+Endemic: Congo, Egypt, Iraq, Pakistan, Rohingyan cohorts, consider in Syria, Ukraine; not other African/Middle East/Afghanistan/Asian countries *not required if negative result offshore

 • Syphilis screening - all unaccompanied or separated children; children should also be screened for syphilis if their mother has positive serology